Obiefune/Pizza-Sales-Data-Analysis-Excel-/README.md

 7. Bottom 5 Worst Sellers – A bar chart showcasing the least popular pizzas.

 ## 🛠️ Tools & Technologies

 SQL – This was used to query and extract relevant data.
-Excel – For exploratory data analysis data visualization.
+Excel – For exploratory data analysis and data visualization.